-Key Initiatives Cemetery Review Progression of the review of Council's cemetery operations and procedures and the development of master plan and management system for each of the Council's cemeteries over the next 3 - 5 years.
-Stirling Masterplan Development of a master plan for the Stirling Cemetery to map out expansion areas and native vegetation protection zones.
+Key Initiatives Cemetery Review Progression of the review of Council's cemetery operations and procedures and the development of master and managements for each of the Council's cemeteries over the next 3 - 5 years.
+Stirling Masterplan Development of a masterplan for the Stirling Cemetery to map out expansion areas and native vegetation protection zones.
 Survey and aerial mapping of cemeteries Progressively undertake survey and aerial mapping over the next 3 - 4 years to compliment spreadsheet data for implementation into the Cemetery Management System.
-Cemetery Management System Implementation of a management system to electronically hold all cemetery records and provide workflows for all cemetery administrative functions.
+Cemetery Management System Implementation of management system to electronically hold all cemetery records and provide workflows for all cemetery administrative functions.